-Major League Wrestling inks TV deal with beIN Sports
+Major League Wrestling Inks Television Deal With beIN Sports

 Court Bauer’s Major League Wrestling has inked a television deal with national network beIN Sports.